Ginny brings us this brilliant miniature trash can made from an aspirin bottle using Mod Podge. No more errant scraps in the bottom of your bag!

 Hello fans of Mod Podge Rocks!
 I'm Ginny from Organizing Homelife.
 I was so thrilled when Amy invited me to guest post on her awesome blog!
 She's all about creative ideas and I'm so excited to share my purse trash can idea with you.
 It's simple to make and a great way to re-purpose an old medicine bottle.

 I don’t know about you, but keeping my purse neat and organized is a challenge.
 Receipts, gum wrappers, tissues, notes, etc. can take over and wreak havoc in a very short period of time.

 Start with a pretty napkin, Mod Podge Gloss, and a plastic container.
-I used a wide mouthed ibuprofen bottle.
+I used a wide mouthed ibuprofen bottle for my miniature trash can.
 You want the mouth to be wide enough so that it’s easy to dump out the trash.
 This bottle has worked great for me – even tissues come out of it.

 Cover your work surface with newspaper.
 Measure the bottle area that you want to cover.
 I wrapped the napkin around it to set the design how I wanted it.
 Cut down the napkin to size.
 I used both layers of the napkin at the same time.

 VERY CAREFULLY cover the napkin with Mod Podge and allow to dry.
 The napkin I used was fairly thin, so after it dried, I cut another layer of napkin, matched the design and Mod Podged it over the first layer.

 You could probably put a plain piece of paper on for your first layer if you don’t have enough napkin.
 Otherwise, you may be able to see the bottle writing through the napkin.

 Amy's note: another option is to paint the label with white acrylic paint, if you happen to have some on hand!